singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise2.md

 6 When you finish, sign out of the operating system.
 Note: Do not shut down the Windows operating system, but instead, use Sign Out.

-For more information, see _VMware Horizon Cloud Service on Microsoft Azure Administration Guide_(```https://docs.vmware.com/en/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/index.html```), and search the guide for **Customize the Guest Windows Operating System of the Master Image Virtual Machine**.
+For more information, see [_VMware Horizon Cloud Service on Microsoft Azure Administration Guide](https://docs.vmware.com/en/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/index.html), and search the guide for **Customize the Guest Windows Operating System of the Master Image Virtual Machine**.

 After you finish customizing the golden image VM, proceed to the next exercise to convert the golden image VM to an assignable image.